Night Sky (TV series)

-Night Sky (née Lightyears) is an American science fiction drama streaming television series created by Holden Miller for Amazon Studios and Legendary Television.
+Night Sky is an American science fiction drama television series created by Holden Miller for Amazon Studios and Legendary Television.
 It stars Sissy Spacek and J. K. Simmons as a couple who possess a chamber leading to another planet.
 Chai Hansen, Adam Bartley, Julieta Zylberberg, Rocío Hernández, Kiah McKirnan, Beth Lacke, Stephen Louis Grush, and Cass Buggé co-star.
-The series was shot in Illinois, United States, and Jujuy Province, Argentina.
+The series was shot in Illinois and Jujuy Province, Argentina.

 Night Sky was released on May 20, 2022, on Amazon Prime Video.
-In July 2022, the series was canceled after one season.
+In July 2022, the series was cancelled after one season.

 Premise

-An elderly couple living in the Midwest discover under their land lies a device that can teleport them to a chamber that looks out onto the barren landscape and star-filled sky of another world.
+An elderly couple in Illinois discover that under their land lies a device that can teleport them to a chamber that looks out onto the barren landscape and star-filled sky of another world.